-Cambridge Judge Business School runs a number of seminar series, including those organised by the individual subject groups and research centres.
+Cambridge Judge Business School (CJBS) runs a number of seminar series, including those organised by the individual subject groups and research centres.
 Seminars are posted here as and when they are arranged, and tend to only take place in term-time.
 Sign up to our seminars mailing list to receive invitations.